atosti/coc/README.md

 15. Hook up to a screener to get a list of desireable stocks of the day to check.
 16. Add the ability to fetch quarterly data, and use rolling data for the last 5 years worth of quarters of data (as opposed to annual data).
    * This would allow for less gaps between 2019 data and 2020 at the begining of 2021, for example.
-17. Add flag to output multiple symbols as JSON.
-18. Also consider adding a flag to hide console output.